radiatoryang/scopa/Documentation~/Index.md

 ## Installation

 This is a custom [Unity Package](https://docs.unity3d.com/Manual/PackagesList.html) that can be automatically installed / updated in Unity 2020.1 or later.
-There are zero dependencies.

 1. in Unity, open the [Package Manager window](https://docs.unity3d.com/Manual/upm-ui.html)
 2. click the "+" button and select "add package from Git URL" [(see Unity Manual: Installing from a Git URL)](https://docs.unity3d.com/2021.2/Documentation/Manual/upm-ui-giturl.html)
 3. paste the .git URL of this repo: `https://github.com/radiatoryang/scopa.git` and click Add.

 If you're using an older version of Unity or don't want to use the Package Manager, then you can also clone, submodule, or download+unzip this repo into your /Assets/ or /Packages/ folder.

+This package has zero dependencies, but has optional [Burst](https://docs.unity3d.com/Packages/com.unity.burst@1.8/manual/index.html) support for significantly faster map import.
+Just install the Burst package and Scopa will automatically detect it and use Burst functions.

 ## Usage